FishlandicFishy/patchwork-birb/patchwork-birb.md

 * Who was in Paris?
 Ensure your answer is inoffensive.
 Do not use the "clean" version as your answer.
 * Is P = NP?
 * Prove or disprove the Riemann hypothesis.
 * Come up with Ramanujan's approximation for pi using his methods.
 You are given a bed and a time limit of 1 hour.
-For this question, all trap cards are temporary null and void.
+For this question, all trap cards are temporarily null and void.
 * Use ISO 843 transliteration on the full lyrics of "Hymn to Liberty" (the national anthem of Greece), disregarding spaces.
 Convert the result into Unicode codepoints (all in denary, assuming UTF+8).
 What is the sum of all the codepoints?
 * Who farted at exactly 3:01.22 AM GMT on 9 August 1945?